 Definitions and terms

 Allergens are substances that are usually harmless but are capable of producing an allergic reaction in some people.
 Major allergens that can cause severe reactions must be listed on food labels.
-These include peanuts, tree nuts (e.g. almonds, cashews, walnuts), shellfish, finfish, milk, eggs, sesame, soybeans, gluten and sulphites.
+These include peanuts, tree nuts (e.g. almonds, cashews, walnuts), fish and shellfish, milk, eggs, sesame, soy, wheat, lupin and sulphites.

 Convincing evidence indicates there is data strong enough to support a causal relationship between the exposure and the risk of a particular cancer.
 There is enough evidence to justify recommendations designed to reduce the risk of cancer.
 It is unlikely that this will change in the future as new evidence accumulates.

 Dietary Fibre is a part of plant food that our bodies cannot digest.
 There are different types of fibre, including soluble fibre, insoluble fibre and resistant starch, and all are beneficial.
 Soluble fibre can help reduce cholesterol levels and stabilise blood sugar levels and insoluble fibre assists bowel function.
 Resistant starch is starch that escapes digestion by the small intestine.
 Resistant starch promotes a healthy bowel.
 Wholegrain and wholemeal foods are high in dietary fibre.
-Examples include; wholegrain or wholemeal bread, muffins, pita, crumpets, crispbreads, wholegrain breakfast cereals, muesli, oats, brown rice and wholemeal pasta.
+Examples include; wholegrain or wholemeal bread, muffins, pita, crumpets and crispbreads, wholegrain breakfast cereals, muesli, oats, brown rice and wholemeal pasta.
 Other foods high in dietary fibre include fruit, vegetables, nuts, seeds, and legumes such as baked beans, peas, chickpeas, kidney beans and lentils.
 Sources of resistant starch include under-ripe bananas, uncooked rolled oats, cooked and cooled potatoes and lentils.